dannylee1020/openpo/docs/index.md

 - 🤖 **Multiple LLM Support**: Collect diverse set of outputs from 200+ LLMs

+- ⚡ **High Performance Inference**: Native vLLM support for optimized inference

+- 🚀 **Scalable Processing**: Built-in batch processing capabilities for efficient large-scale data generation

 - 📊 **Research-Backed Evaluation Methods**: Support for state-of-art evaluation methods for data synthesis

 - 💾 **Flexible Storage:** Out of the box storage providers for HuggingFace and S3.

 ## How It Works
-1. Collect responses from multiple models on HuggingFace or OpenRouter.
+1. Generate responses from various models on HuggingFace and OpenRouter.
-2. Run out-of-the-box evaluation methods on the response data.
+2. Run evaluations on the response dataset.
-3. Dataset is now ready for fine-tuning!
+3. Store, publish and fine-tune your model using the synthesized dataset.

 ## Why Synthetic Datasets?